 From warm summers along the trails to chilly winters around the fire, from pumpkin towers in the fall to the first blooms of spring, Elkhart County, Indiana, is lucky enough to go through all four seasons and celebrate them all.
 No matter the time of year, we always have something in the works.

 Cold nights are no match for warm hearts when the holiday season arrives.
-The Holiday Village at Linton’s Enchanted Gardens features 50,000 square feet of seasonal cheer, including dozens of curated trees featuring thousands of unique ornaments.
+Enjoy holiday fun at Linton’s Enchanted Gardens featuring 50,000 square feet of seasonal cheer, including holiday shopping, pictures with Santa, Polar Express train rides, and more.

 Wellfield Botanic Gardens stays open late to showcase their amazing Winter Wonderland holiday lights displays.
 Complimentary hot chocolate and fire pits will keep you warm as you peruse their well-crafted works of art.

-Also around Christmas, The Michiana Event Center features a huge living nativity scene and an amazing equestrian show.
+Also around Christmas, The Michiana Event Center features a huge living nativity scene and an amazing equestrian show, plus Shipshewana Majestic presents Noel - the show for Christmas in Shipshewana Amish Country.

 The Blue Gate Theater offers amazing entertainment year-round, and always schedules traditional seasonal shows.